sashee/convert-audio-loader/README.md

-# WebPack loader to to convert an audio file to a different formap
+# WebPack loader to to convert an audio file to a different format

 It requires ffmpeg to be installed